CalebdhKU/EECS-348-Group03-Project/docs/deliverable5/source/TestCases.md

 This Test Case Specification document for the Arithmetic Expression Evaluator in C++ defines the test cases used to verify that the evaluator correctly parses, validates, and evaluates arithmetic expressions entered by a user through the command-line interface.

 The purpose of these test cases is to confirm that the evaluator handles normal arithmetic operations, operator precedence, parentheses, unary operators, exponentiation, modulo operations, whitespace, nested expressions, and invalid input conditions.
 These tests support the project goal of producing a reliable C++ parser and evaluator that follows standard arithmetic rules and provides error handling for unsupported or malformed expressions.
+These test cases are designed to be repeatable and independently verifiable.

 ---